-For Anthropology 2017 we tackled some big and controversial questions anthropology has attempted to answer.
+In my Intro-to-Anthropology 2017 course we tackled some big and controversial questions anthropology has attempted to answer.
 One big question: Is Kinship Important?
+We read:

-- Lavenda & Schultz, “Where Do Our Relatives Come From?”
-Anthropology: What Does it Mean to be Human?
+- “Where Do Our Relatives Come From?” in the 3rd edition of Anthropology: What does it mean to be human?
 For this class we examined the first part of the chapter, following up with Is Marriage Natural? as the second part of the chapter.

-- My blog-post Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction (2012) which is one of the most visited blog posts I’ve ever written.
+- My blog-post Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction (2012) which is one of the biggest “hits” for this blog.